‘Journeys in carbon-free discipleship’

-Core Module the base camp that we return to after each of our explorations on ecocell 2; where we support and challenge each other – and have fun.
+Core Module the base camp that we return to after each of our explorations on ecocell; where we support and challenge each other – and have fun.

-The other modules are being introduced as members are ready to explore how best to reduce their emissions in particular areas.
+The other modules enable participants to explore how best to reduce their emissions in particular areas.